 1. In accordance with the teaching of Jesus (Matthew 18), the student who has a grievance should first try to resolve the issue with the party or parties involved.
 This may be done through written correspondence, by phone, or in a face-to-face meeting.
 If the issue is satisfactorily resolved by such a process, no other action is required.

 2. If the issue is not resolved to the student's satisfaction, the student shall submit the complaint in writing to studentservices@LutherRice.edu or mail it to Luther Rice Student Affairs, 3038 Evans Mill Road, Lithonia, Georgia 30038.
 The complaint must include detailed information, including specific dates, times, and the people involved.
 The complaint must also include an account of how the student has sought to resolve the issue up to this point (including copies of all correspondence to and from the parties involved).

 3. The complaint will be addressed by a panel of 3 Luther Rice representatives.
-The panel is assigned by the Director of Student Affairs and may include 1 student representative.
+The panel is assigned by the Executive Vice President and Provost and may include 1 student representative.
 The panel will review the complaint and send a determination to the student within 7 business days.
-For matters of confidentiality, the student may request to bypass the panel and appeal directly to the Director of Student Affairs.
-4. If the issue is still not resolved to the student's satisfaction following the panel's decision, he or she shall address a written appeal via email or mail to the Director of Student Affairs.
-The Director of Student Affairs will review the complaint and send a determination to the student within 7 business days.
-The decision of the Director of Student Affairs is final.
-If the complaint concerns the Director of Student Affairs, the Executive Vice President and Provost will assume the responsibilities of the Director of Student Affairs.
+For matters of confidentiality, the student may request to bypass the panel and appeal directly to the Executive Vice President and Provost.

+4. If the issue is still not resolved to the student's satisfaction following the panel's decision, he or she shall address a written appeal via email or mail to the Executive Vice President and Provost.
+The Executive Vice President and Provost will review the complaint and send a determination to the student within 7 business days.
+The decision of the Executive Vice President and Provost is final.
+If the complaint concerns the Executive Vice President and Provost, the President will assume the responsibilities of the Executive Vice President and Provost.

 Any student who wishes to appeal a grade that has been recorded to his or her transcript may, within 30 days of the grade being posted, follow the procedure detailed under the Academic Appeal section of this catalog.
-Files containing grievance issues are maintained in the office of the Director of Student Affairs.
+Files containing grievance issues are maintained in the office of the Executive Vice President and Provost.